Steven Kwan Player Props: Guardians vs. Royals

-The Cleveland Guardians, including Steven Kwan (hitting .293 in his past 10 games, with two doubles, a triple, a walk and four RBI), battle starting pitcher Brady Singer and the Kansas City Royals at Kauffman Stadium, Tuesday at 8:10 PM ET.
+Steven Kwan -- 0-for-3 in his most recent game -- will be in action for the Cleveland Guardians versus the Kansas City Royals, with Austin Cox on the hill, on June 28 at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Brewers.
+In his last game he had a hitless performance (0-for-3) against the Royals.

 Steven Kwan Game Info & Props vs. the Royals